Scrawk/ImageProcessing/README.md

 ```

-Below is a examle of a gaussian blur applied to a color image using a sigma value of 1.
+Below is a example of a gaussian blur applied to a color image using a sigma value of 1.
 Other filters are available such as box blur, sharpen and unsharpen.

 ```